ihebriahi-horizon/integrated-project/README.md

 #### this readme is a todo

-you need to create a .env file under this directory ... then just:
+you need to create a .env file under this directory (checkout: env-example) ... then just:

 ```sh
 docker-compose up -d